torproject/nyx/readme.txt

 Python 2.5
 TorCtl - This needs to be in your Python path.
-In Linux this can be done via: svn co https://tor-svn.freehaven.net/svn/torctl export PYTHONPATH=$PWD/trunk/python/
+In Linux this can be done via: svn co https://tor-svn.freehaven.net/svn/torctl export PYTHONPATH=$PWD/torctl/trunk/python/
 Tor is running with an available control port.
 This means either...
   ... starting Tor with '--controlport <PORT>'
   ... or including 'ControlPort <PORT>' in your torrc

-This is started via arm.py (use the '--help' argument for usage).
+This is started via 'arm' (use the '--help' argument for usage).